Cyber Essentials Explained: Protect Your Business Against Cyber Attacks

 - When a manufacturer no longer supports your hardware or software, you should consider a modern replacement

-To see how your business measures up, check out our Cyber Essentials Checklist
+To see how your business measures up, check out our Checklist to perform a Cyber Essentials audit.

 Once an organisation is fully compliant they receive a Cyber Essentials certificate to indicate to customers and stakeholders that they have safety measures in place.
 There are two levels of certification available: